-Team Leader / Executive Producer – A person who speaks on behalf of the superhero and has demonstrated the ability to produce content for an episode.
-An example would be a parent who has made a web site for their child that contains a storyline used in their episode.
+Team Leader – A person who speaks on behalf of the superhero and has demonstrated the ability to produce content for an episode.
+An example would be a parent who has made a plan to turn their hero into a superhero.

-Executive Producer – A person who manages all aspects of the production that reports to the Team Leader.
+Executive Producer – A person who manages all aspects of the production and reports to the Team Leader.

-Team – Teams have no limit in size but only 10 people can be on the Adventure Crew.
+Team – Teams have no limit in size but only 10 people can be on the Vessel.

-Adventure Crew – 6 People the team leader chooses to be on the boat during The Tropical Adventure Competition.
+Adventure Crew – The people the leader chooses to be on the boat during The Tropical Adventure Competition.
 During the first season 2 spots are reserved for the vessel crew and two spots are reserved for the production crew.

 Adventure Support Team – During the Tropical Adventure Competition the Adventure Crew can interact with other team members who have traveled to the Tropical Adventure Location to help their team compete.